vincedinh/zodify_project/README.md

 # Zodify

 React project using Spotify API to generate an animal from the Vietnamese zodiac based on user's top listened to genres.
-Client-side rendered.
+Client-side rendered for the most part, while generation of zodiac based on data stored on server is server-side rendered through fetching data from Express endpoint.

 Tech Stack: